priyansh1913/open-deep-research-web/README.md

-# Open Deep Research Web
+# Open Deep Research Web - Frontend

-A web application that leverages Together AI API to provide comprehensive research reports on any topic.
-It uses React for the frontend and FastAPI for the backend.
+This is the frontend component of the Open Deep Research web application.
+It provides a beautiful React-based UI for interacting with the research API.

 ## Features

-- Generate in-depth research reports on any topic
-- Automatic summary generation
 - Beautiful UI with pop-up modal for summaries
 - Detailed full reports with expandable sections
 - Responsive design
+- Loading states and error handling
+- Timeout handling for API requests

 ## Technology Stack

-### Backend
-- FastAPI
-- Together AI API
-- Python 3.12
-- Pydantic for data validation
-- Docker for containerization

-### Frontend
 - React
 - Tailwind CSS with Typography plugin
 - React Modal